ZexinLi0w0/acamedic-page/content/authors/admin/_index.md

 Before joining UCR, he spent roughly one and a half years with Kwai's and Tencent's research groups and worked as a research assistant at the University of Texas at Dallas (UTD) until August 2022.
 He received a bachelor's degree from the Southern University of Science and Technology (SUSTech) under the advice of Dr. {{< staticref "http://zhangyuqun.com/" "newtab">}}Yuqun Zhang{{< /staticref >}} in July 2020.

-I am always open to any cooperation.
-If you are interesting in working with me, just drop me an email!
+<strong>I am always open to any cooperation.
+If you are interesting in working with me, just drop me an email!</strong>

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.